Connect and Encourage

 Religious prisoners:

-Here’s just a handful of prisoners across the world currently being detained simply because they practice a religion.
+Some of the people you can write to are in prison because of their religion or beliefs, or have family members in prison.
 Many of these religious prisoners are serving long sentences, with little contact to the outside world.

 Pastor Lorenzo’s visits and communication with his wife Maridilegnis Carballo have been severely limited since he was arrested after joining the historic peaceful 11 July 2021 demonstrations across Cuba.